fbpx

 • Insufficient Wire Overlap: Ensure at least 6″ of wire overlap for a strong bond.

-Ready to Work With Stucco Champions?
+Ready to Work With a Trusted Stucco Repair Contractor?
 Contact Stucco Champions today for a free consultation!
-Visit us at Stucco Champions for helpful resources and to learn more about our services.
+Visit us at Stucco Champions for valuable resources and to learn more about our expert stucco repair services.